The global derived period map: The derived period domain

-That $Filt_{n} = N_{W}(\cat Filt_{n})$ is locally geometric and locally of finite presentation can be deduced from Theorem 2.33 and Remark 2.34 in \cite{diNatale14a}, where it is shown that $\cup_{n} Filt_{n}$ and $Filt_{1}$ are locally geometry.
-(Note that the $n$ we are using here is different from the $n$ in \mbox{Di Natale's} $\cat Filt^{n}$.) \end{itemize}
+We then let $Filt_{n}$ be $N_{W}(\cat Filt_{n})$.
+That this is a locally geometric derived stack locally almost of finite presentation can be deduced from Theorem 2.33 and Remark 2.34 in \cite{diNatale14a}, where it is shown that $\cup_{n} Filt_{n}$ and $Filt_{1}$ are locally geometry.
+(Note that our subscript $n$ has a different meaning from the superscript $n$ in $\cat Filt^{n}$ in loc.\ cit.) \end{defn} \begin{rk} We note that the category $\cat Filt_{n}(A)$ as constructed here and in \cite{diNatale14a} is not stable.
+The stable version is given by strings of $n$ composable arrows in $Perf(A)$ without the injectivity condition.
+These two constructions give rather different categories, but it follows from the proof of Theorem 4.4 of \cite{Gwilliam16} that the associated homotopy categories and mapping spaces agree, and thus the two constructions give rise to the same stack. \end{rk}

 The next stack also appears in \cite{diNatale14a}, but we will revisit the construction to give an explicit description of the mapping spaces. \begin{lemma} For a complex $V$ consider $\cat Flag'_{n}(V)(A) = \holim(\cat Filt_{n} (A)\rightrightarrows \cat Perf(A))$ where the two maps are induced by the forgetful functor $\pi: F^{*} \mapsto F^{0}$ and the constant functor $V: F^{*} \mapsto V$.
 This is the dg-category of pairs $(F^{*}, w_{F})$ where $F^{*}$ is an object of $\cat Filt_{n}(A)$ and $w_{F}: F^{0} \to V\otimes A$ is a homotopy equivalence in $\cat Perf(A)$.